-Julius Nouet and Claire Boukari were involved in the preparation of the fluorite samples for SEM observations, SR-XRF and induced fission track mapping.
-Andréa Somogyi directed the elemental mapping experiments on the Nanoscopium beamline

-555 at synchrotron SOLEIL, and supervised SR-XRF data interpretation.
-Aurore Brézard-Oudot carried out the measurements by 3D optical profilometry at Group of electrical engineering Paris (GeePs) laboratory.
-Jocelyn Barbarand, Benjamin Brigaud and Maurice Pagel were involved in field work, data interpretation and contributed to the improvement of the manuscript.
-Louise Lenoir and Thomas Blaise participated in every step of the study and prepared the manuscript.
+Author contributions.
+JN and CB were involved in the preparation of the fluorite samples for SEM observations, SR-XRF and induced fission-track mapping.
+AS directed the elemental mapping experiments on the Nanoscopium beamline at synchrotron SOLEIL and supervised SR-XRF data interpretation.
+ABO carried out the measurements by 3D optical profilometry at the Group of Electrical Engineering Paris (GeePs) laboratory.
+JB, BB and MP were involved in fieldwork, data interpretation and the improvement of the paper.
+LL and TB participated in every step of the study and prepared the paper.

-Competing interests

-560 The authors declare that they have no conflict of interest.
+Competing interests.
+The authors declare that they have no conflict of interest.